Datavisualiatie-UGent/project-dv24-4/README.md

 npm run build:mem:linux
 ```

-The static website can be found in de `.dist/` folder.
+The static website can be found in the `.dist/` folder.